risabsank/self-healing-architecture/README.md

 ## Success Criteria

-The project succeeds if a viewer can watch the system:
+The system succeeds if an operator can watch it:

 1. Detect a real failure.
 2. Explain the likely cause with structured evidence.